 - Stir in the chicken broth, coconut aminos, and golden monkfruit.
 Bring to a boil, stirring constantly.

 - Return the meatballs to the skillet and toss to coat.
-Add the red pepper flakes (if using).
+Add the carrots and red pepper flakes (if using).
 Simmer until sauce has reduced and thickened.

 - Sprinkle with sesame seeds (if using).